Components of a Contract Operation

 • Public States

-Global State are embedded into Contract Operation as a single component block, while Owned States are defined inside Assignment construct where they are stored alongside the pertaining Seal Definition.
+Global States are embedded into Contract Operation as a single component block, while Owned States are defined inside the Assignment construct where they are stored alongside the pertaining Seal Definition.

 State update methods and rules

-An important feature of RGB, which affects both Global and Owned States, is the way State is modified.
-Basically, State exhibit two different behaviors:
+An important feature of RGB, which affects both Global and Owned States, is the way the state is modified.
+Basically, States may exhibit two different behaviors:

 • An Accumulating behavior, in which each state transition adds a new state to the previous state.